mariushegele/dempster-shafer/README.md

 The Run will produce results as CSV files in `results/*.csv`.

+You can run on single CSV files:

 ```
-venv/bin/python emotion.py data/E_B02_Sequenz_1.csv
+python emotion.py data/E_B02_Sequenz_1.csv
 ```

-Run on all CSV files in the `data/` directory.
+Or run on all CSV files in the `data/` directory.

 ```
 make